 America has a big meat problem.
-On average, Americans eat 50 billion hamburgers every year.
-It takes about 58 gallons of water and 41 sq ft of land just to produce one 1/4 pound beef burger.
-Clearly, this is unsustainable.
 Plant-based meat has become “trendy” around the globe and it’s quickly scaling the global food market – from grocery stores to major fast-food chains, like Burger King & McDonald’s.
 What are the pros and cons of plant-based meat?

 While these plant-based alternatives could be solving a major issue found on our plate, are they making another major issue worse?
 Beyond Meat & Impossible Foods are two of the most popular options… but which is better?
 Are there healthier alternatives that are even more sustainable?